jadebono/DLT5141/html/html.md

 ## `Question 6 - Insert the initial boilerplate with an emmet declaration`

-Delete all that you've done so far and recreate using an emmet declaration.
+All the code you've inputted so far is common to virtually all html pages and is therefore called **boilerplate** that is a sort of template for further code.
+Delete all that you've done so far and recreate it all using an emmet declaration.
 Remember to fill the title element with the text in Question 4.

 Hints:

-1. The emmet declaration to insert the basic boilerplate of an html document is: !.
+1. The emmet declaration to insert the basic boilerplate of an html document is: !

 Solution: